UST-QuAntiL/qc-atlas/docs/dev/config/IntelliJ IDEA/CodeHeaders.md

 See also <http://www.apache.org/licenses/LICENSE-2.0#apply>

-## Header for IntelliJ configuratoin
+## Header for IntelliJ configuration

 ```
 Copyright (c) $today.year University of Stuttgart